Dental Implants – Winthrop, MA

 What are the Benefits of Dental Implants?

-No tooth replacement option is right for every patient, but for those who choose to move forward with dental implant supported restorations, there are a number of benefits, including:
+No tooth replacement option is right for every patient, but for those who choose to move forward with dental implant supported restorations, there are a number of unique benefits, including:

 - 95% or higher success rate